Review – Sam & Max: Night of the Raving Dead

 GTAIV perfectly captures look and feel of fictitious city

 When you get a postcard, do you look at the photo of the Grand Canyon or the Eifel tower or whatever and go “oh my god!
 It’s so lifelike!
 It’s like I’m actually there!!!!”
 No, of course you don’t.
 Similarly, I should have realized – before I shelled out my 60+ dollars yesterday – that playing GTA IV wouldn’t make me feel like I was actually in New York City (why I wanted that, when I know exactly what it feels like all the time, is beyond me).
 Unfortunately for me, I came to the conclusion that GTA IV would be an exact, block-by-block replica of the city in which I currently reside.
-I actually thought I’d be able to go over the Williamsburg bridge and continue going in the same general direction in Brooklyn until I found a street that roughly resembled my street and a house that looked sorta like my house. → Read the rest
+I actually thought I’d be able to go over the Williamsburg bridge and continue going in the same general direction in Brooklyn until I found a street that roughly resembled my street and a house that looked sorta like my house.
+I even sorta held out hope that I’d be able to walk up the steps to my door and see a mailbox that sorta looked like it had my name on it. → Of all the words of mice and men, the saddest are, ‘Game Over.’

 Best Game Ever – Drug Wars